block-core/documentation/docs/README.md

-# Blockcore Documentation

-## Blockcore is a platform that enables you to build your own blockchains.
+# Blockcore is a platform that enables you to build your own blockchains.

 Blockcore is the foundation for realizing blockchains and includes core functionality to create your own custom blockchain with a lot of tooling supporting your blockchain.